 32-414-316 DC/AC Circuits for Maintenance 3 credits Introduces the practical DA/AC concepts including electrical quantities and components and measurement instruments for AC and DC circuits.
 Students analyze and construct circuits and measure voltage, current, resistance and power for both AC and DC sources.
 Covers fundamentals of NEC wiring, soldering and relay ladder logic.
-Corequisite: 31-804-381.
+Co- or Pre-req of Machine Tool Math 1 (31-804-381) or equivalent.